-Mr Scott ROBBIE
+Mr Scott Robbie

 MBBS BSc GMP PGDip(CRS) FRCOphth PhD CertLRS

-He trained at Moorfields Eye Hospital, where he completed higher Fellowship surgical training and worked as a Consultant, before gaining further experience at University of Iowa Hospitals in the United States of America.
+Mr. Robbie trained at Moorfields Eye Hospital, where he completed higher Fellowship surgical training and worked as a Consultant, before gaining further experience at University of Iowa Hospitals in the United States of America.
 He joined the team at St. Thomas’ Hospital in 2017 and has performed over 3000 cataract surgeries, refractive lens exchanges and corneal transplantations.

 Scott values the unique opportunities St. Thomas’ affords to collaborate more closely with physician colleagues, particularly those based at St. John’s Institute of Dermatology, and colleagues with a shared interest in delivering the highest standards of research and eye care.
 He is responsible for clinical and surgical training at Fellowship level, Chairs the departmental Quality Improvement Forum at St. Thomas’ and has contributed to a number of national training programmes in corneal surgery.